giberti/phpunit-local-server/README.md

 # PHPUnit Local Server

 Provides an HTTP server test case for PHPUnit.
-The server is powered by PHP's built in server for testing of network related calls.
+The server is powered by PHP's built-in server for testing of network related calls.

 ## Quality